Methadone Clinic East Hartford, CT

 Community Health Resources East Hartford Clinic

-Community Health Resources East Hartford Clinic is a methadone clinic in East Hartford, CT located in Hartford County at 474 School Street East, 06108 zip code area that also includes suboxone treatment.
-Also, Community Health Resources East Hartford Clinic provides mentoring/peer support, domestic violence services and mental health services.
+Community Health Resources East Hartford Clinic is a methadone clinic in East Hartford, CT located in Hartford County at 474 School Street East, 06108 zip code area that also includes suboxone treatment services.
+Also, Community Health Resources East Hartford Clinic provides transportation assistance, housing services and mentoring/peer support.

 Intercommunity Inc Co Occurring Disorder Program

-Intercommunity Inc Co Occurring Disorder Program is a methadone clinic in East Hartford, Connecticut located at 281 Main Street, 06118 zip code.
-Intercommunity Inc Co Occurring Disorder Program provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-Also, Intercommunity Inc Co Occurring Disorder Program provides mental health services, case management and housing services.
-Intercommunity Inc Co Occurring Disorder Program provides opioid treatment for adults and young adults.
+Intercommunity Inc Co Occurring Disorder Program is a methadone clinic in East Hartford, CT situated at 281 Main Street, 06118 zip code.
+Intercommunity Inc Co Occurring Disorder Program provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+In addition, Intercommunity Inc Co Occurring Disorder Program offers housing services, social skills development and transportation assistance.
+Intercommunity Inc Co Occurring Disorder Program includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.